-Once the security system is set, opening either door without using the key or the remote transmitter, the hood, or the trunk will cause the system to alarm.
-It also alarms if the audio unit is removed from the dashboard or the wiring is cut.
+Once the security system is set, opening either door without using the key or the remote transmitter, the hood, or the trunk will cause the alarm to activate.
+It will also activate if the audio unit is removed from the dashboard or the wiring is cut.